Helping Your Young Children Stay Organized

 Daily routines can be a challenge, especially if you have younger children who have a way of losing or misplacing things on a regular basis.
 Here are some great tips from our child care center in Arlington, TX on how to keep your children, especially young ones organized:

 - When you buy school supplies at the beginning of the year, color code each subject – Math is blue, English is green, etc., and use the same color for each subject throughout the year.
-This will make it easy for you to child to quickly grab what they’re looking for without having to rifle through every folder or notebook.
+This will make it easy for your child to quickly grab what they’re looking for without having to rifle through every folder or notebook.

 - Create a cubby hole at or near your front door to keep your child’s backpack, hats, gloves, scarves, shoes – anything they need to grab quickly if the morning gets away from them.
 Teach your child to put whatever they need for the next day in the cubby each night before they go to bed.

 - Use a calendar.
-For your older children you can provide them with a calendar or appointment book.
+For your older children, you can provide them with a calendar or appointment book.
 With your younger children, create a weekly or monthly calendar and use bright colors and pictures to help remind them of important days.

 - Lead by example.
 If you want your children to be organized, keep yourself organized.
 They are more likely to follow by example.
-Make to-do lists, turn the television off at the same time every day/evening, pay bills on a regular schedule – anything that requires a routine.
+Make to-do lists, turn the television off at the same time everyday/evening, pay bills on a regular schedule – anything that requires a routine.
 Let your children see you follow an organized routine and they will do the same.